-The Apostle Paul, the writer of fourteen books of the twenty-seven in the New Testament, is called sexist, bigoted, homophobic, and more.
-Many claim Jesus and yet reject the apostle Paul.
-Many have degraded Paul’s writings as though his writings have no place in the Bible.
-They set Paul aside despite being an apostle who started and help start churches from Syria to Italy if not Spain also.
-His words are a foundation to Christian theology.
-His words make up 1 Corinthians 13 known as the love chapter read at so many weddings.
-Paul’s words about grace and love are cast aside because he taught submission.
-However, he is supposedly sexist for revealing God’s birthright for men to be spiritual leaders (1 Tim 2:11–14), and bigoted by showing the depravity of a society that accepts homosexuality (Rom 1:24–27).
-Some do not prefer the church government presented in Paul’s words (1 Tim 3, Titus 1), because each congregation is autonomously led by elders rather than a single ruling pastor, committees, votes, or a hierarchy of bishops with a Pope.
-Do you see what is happening here?
+The apostle started and helped start churches throughout the Mediterranean from Syria to Italy if not Spain.
+His words reflect the earliest record Christian beliefs and Paul’s conversion dates to 2–3 years after Jesus’s crucifixion.
+Paul’s words about grace and love are cast aside because he taught people to humble themselves and live lives of sexual purity.
+However, he is supposedly sexist for revealing God’s made men first and God set men to be spiritual leaders (1 Tim 2:11–14).
+Some think Paul was bigoted for exposing the depravity of a society that rejects God and is given over to sexual passions even unnatural lusts (Rom 1:24–27).
+Some do not prefer the church government presented in Paul’s words because each congregation is autonomously led by elders rather than a single ruling pastor, committees, votes, or a hierarchy of bishops with a Pope (1 Tim 3:1–15, Titus 1:5–9).